 Wood is used dramatically and effectively on the Glenmore Landfill administrative building in semi-arid Kelowna, where extreme temperatures called for a striking exterior sunshade structure that covers the façade of the office and training facility.
 The sunshade has the dual purpose of offering an aesthetically pleasing form, as well as an energy savings function.

 - A generous exposed wood canopy made of Douglas-fir decking and glue-laminated timber (glulam) beams greets visitors.

 - The construction goal was to reduce energy consumption by more than 40%.

 - Thermally modified timber is used to create a striking exterior sunshade structure that rises the full height of the building.

-The new 650-square metre administration building at Kelowna’s Glenmore Landfill is an example of site-specific sustainable design, in which wood features prominently as both a structural and finish material.
-The design aimed to reduce the energy use of the building by more than 40 percent when compared to current standard building practices, and was constructed to minimize impact on the local ecology and to minimize water and materials.
-The sustainable features of the building reflect its context and program.
+The 650-square metre administration building at the Glenmore Landfill is an example of site-specific sustainable design, in which wood features prominently as both a structural and finish material.
+The facility includes change rooms, office space, training space, and an area where visitors can learn about the impact of recycling and other smart environmental practices.
+The design aimed to reduce the energy use of the building by more than 40 percent when compared to current standard building practices and was constructed to minimize the impact on the local ecology and to minimize water and materials usage.

 Wood fits with a sustainability agenda

 Wood was used throughout the building, as a structural element and finishing feature.
 Visitors are greeted with an exposed wood canopy made from Douglas-fir tongue-and-groove decking and glulam beams.
 A wood roof structure utilizes spruce-pine-fir (SPF) lumber for short spans and engineered lumber for long spans.
 Wood shear walls that are sheathed in plywood brace the roof.